miniexact/miniexact/README.md

 To enumerate all possible solutions, use `-e`.

+The tool also supports solving multiple input files by adding multiple files as possitional options.

 ## Performance

 This is the second implementation of Knuth's algorithms I did, this one seems